libor-m/ngs-course/01-starter.rst

 .. code-block:: bash

-  ls -shaR
-  du -sh
-  df -h
+  ls -shaR # list content of a directory du -sh # disc usage (by directory) df -h # disc free ls | wc -l # what does this command do?

 Moving/copying files/directories
 --------------------------------